 Michelle believes that a better way can be achieved by creating a society based on inclusion, fairness and equity for all, approaching society with empathy and understanding, and caring for Mother Earth with management for sustainability.
 It is a matter of choice.

-The Training and Technical Assistance Program delivers expert training through a full-time Director and two trainers with a high level of skill and expertise in multiple areas.
+The Training and Technical Assistance Program delivers expert training through a full-time Director and two trainers with a high level of skill and expertise in multiple areas, as highlighted above.
 We also carry a contracted faculty of part-time expert trainers who are leaders in their fields and are working in agencies or private practice across Canada.
 As we work with you to tailor and customize your training needs, we will identify the best trainer option and then have that trainer work with you to finalize logistics and the training delivery.